Molten-salt reactor: Molten salt fast reactor

-The standard MSFR would be a 3000 MWth reactor that has a total fuel salt volume of 18 m3 with a mean fuel temperature of 750 oC.
-The core's shape is a compact cylinder with a height to diameter ratio of 1 where liquid fluoride fuel salt flows from the bottom to the top.
+The standard MSFR would be a 3000 MWth reactor that has a total fuel salt volume of 18 m3 with a mean fuel temperature of 750 °C. The core's shape is a compact cylinder with a height to diameter ratio of 1 where liquid fluoride fuel salt flows from the bottom to the top.
 The return circulation of the salt, from top to bottom, is broken up into 16 groups of pumps and heat exchangers located around the core.
 The fuel salt takes approximately 3 to 4 seconds to complete a full cycle.
 At any given time during operation, half of the total fuel salt volume is in the core and the rest is in the external fuel circuit (salt collectors, salt-bubble separators, fuel heat exchangers, pumps, salt injectors and pipes).
 MSFRs contain an emergency draining system that is triggered and achieved by redundant and reliable devices such as detection and opening technology.
 During operation, the fuel salt circulation speed can be adjusted by controlling the power of the pumps in each sector.
 The intermediate fluid circulation speed can be adjusted by controlling the power of the intermediate circuit pumps.
 The temperature of the intermediate fluid in the intermediate exchangers can be managed through the use of a double bypass.
 This allows the temperature of the intermediate fluid at the conversion exchanger inlet to be held constant while its temperature is increased in a controlled way at the inlet of the intermediate exchangers.
 The temperature of the core can be adjusted by varying the proportion of bubbles injected in the core since it reduces the salt density.
 As a result, it reduces the mean temperature of the fuel salt.
-Usually the fuel salt temperature can be brought down by 100 oC using a 3% proportion of bubbles.
+Usually the fuel salt temperature can be brought down by 100 °C using a 3% proportion of bubbles.
 MSFRs have two draining modes, controlled routine draining and emergency draining.
 During controlled routine draining, fuel salt is transferred to actively cooled storage tanks.
 The fuel temperature can be lowered before draining, this may slow down the process.
 This type of draining could be done every 1 to 5 years when the sectors are replaced.
 Emergency draining is done when an irregularity occurs during operation.
 The fuel salt can be drained directly into the emergency draining tank either by active devices or by passive means.
 The draining must be fast to limit the fuel salt heating in a loss of heat removal event.